Chapter I - Nightmares

 I put my chin in my hand to cover up the stain and press on with the conversation,

 "So how does your design look... in real life?"

 She stops texting and goes into full assault about how great the interior of the hotel she's been designing looks.
 Her face lights up as she talks about the materials, texture and colours.

 "That sounds amazing Lily.
-Have you told Paul you're back yet?"
+Have you told Pete you're back yet?"